Key takeaways

 | Financial Health | Unknown — no disclosed funding |

 The event-sourced, quality-convergence approach is genuinely novel in the skills framework space.
 Most competitors either provide static methodology (Superpowers, BMAD) or distributed coordination (Claude-Flow, wshobson).
-Babysitter's niche — deterministic workflow execution with iterative quality — is underserved.
-The risk is Claude Code lock-in and the unknown viability of A5C AI.
+Babysitter's niche — deterministic workflow execution with iterative quality — is underserved, and the runtime lock-in risk has eased now that Codex CLI support is in beta.
+The remaining risk is the unknown viability of A5C AI itself.

 Bottom Line